Lunarnovaa/nixconf/README.md

 4. Any of the program options can be forcibly enabled or disabled per-system.
 5. All of the above is imported into both Home Manager and NixOS as modules.

-Credit to [raf](https://github.com/NotAShelf/Nyx) for inspiration and references.
+Credit to [@NotAShelf](https://github.com/NotAShelf/Nyx) for inspiration and references.

 ### Where's `home.nix`?

 I replaced it with [`options.nix`](./hosts/polaris/options.nix).
 I previously only used it for home-manager options, so when I replaced my option system it was no longer needed.
+This allows me to make system-specific configuration that may be referenced in both Nix and HM modules.

 ## Hosts